 Stuffed Pork Tenderloin with mushrooms sauce

 I don’t know what I liked better the stuffed pork tenderloin or the mushroom sauce.
 The mushroom sauce would go great on a steak or just about any other meat.
 I always keep a pork tenderloin in the freezer for recipes like this.
 I buy them at Aldi and with just a few simple ingredients you have a wonderful hearty meal like this.
-I served it with a some festive cauliflower rice and the recipe will come next week.
+Tonight I served it with a some festive cauliflower rice.
 I hit a home run with these dishes.
 Enjoy!
 The nutritional content for 1 serving is:

 330 cals / 18.5g fat / 3.3g carbs / 0.1g fiber / 36g protein = 3.2g net carbs